heckfeld/cosy-pgwish/README.md

 THIS project ist to achieve a system, where we do not have to setup complete computers, but only start a series of containers

-cosy-pgwish is the container for GUI's
+cosy-pgwish is the central software repository for GUI's